 Uhhhh….what I really mean is: Have a happy holiday and a jargon-free new year!

-The Wall Street Journal recently pointed out, “as corporate complexity collides with fanciful phrasing…it’s getting harder to tell what some companies actually do.”
+A Wall Street Journal article pointed out, “as corporate complexity collides with fanciful phrasing…it’s getting harder to tell what some companies actually do.”

 Resolve to bid farewell to overblown language.

 Unfortunately, we’re surrounded by examples of this kind of writing.
 Here are a few I love: